XION

 Set Up the Frontend

-The frontend allows users to log into your dapp using their Meta Account via multiple authenticators (Email, Social Login, Wallets, Passkeys).
+The frontend allows users to log into your app using their Meta Account via multiple authenticators (Email, Social Login, Wallets, Passkeys).
 Once logged in, users can query contract data and execute transactions to update their User Map record, which is linked to their Meta Account address.

 git clone https://github.com/burnt-labs/xion-user-map-json-store-frontend